Pelvic Floor Physical Therapy in Oakland, CA

 Did you have a birth injuries?

-Are you experiencing prolapse, leaking urine, lower back pain, tailbone pain, hip joint pain, knee pain, or pubic symphysis pain?
+Are you experiencing prolapse, leaking urine, lower back pain, tailbone pain, joint pain, knee pain, or pubic symphysis pain?

-Bladder
+Bladder Symptoms

-Have you been diagnosed with interstitial cystitis?
 Do you want to know the causes of your bladder spasms?

-Are you afraid to leave the house if there will not be easy access to a bathroom?
-Do you struggle with bladder control?
+Are you afraid or anxious to leave the house if there will not be easy access to a bathroom?

 Do you leak urine while jumping or running?